beccacauthorn/beccacauthorn.github.io/_posts/2020-03-07-What-We-Can-Learn-From-Recidivism-Rates-In-Iowa.md

 In addition to permutation importance, I created a partial dependence plot in order to look more closely at the relationship between prisoners' age at the time of release and the target feature.

 ![PDPAge](/img/pdpplotunit2project.PNG)

+Where 1= Under the age of 25, 2= aged 25-34, 3= aged 35-44, 4= aged 45-54, and 5= aged 55 and Older.
+Here we see that increasing age correlates to lower chance of recidivism.